snyk-partners/snyk-rhpds/README.md

 # Snyk on OpenShift for RHPDS
 ## About this Workshop
 Welcome!
-This workshop demonstrates how to use [Snyk Container](https://snyk.io/product/container-vulnerability-management/) to identify security and configuration risks in a sample application deployed into OpenShift.
+This workshop demonstrates how to use [Snyk Container](https://snyk.io/product/container-vulnerability-management/) and [Snyk Infrastructure as Code](https://snyk.io/product/infrastructure-as-code-security/) to identify security and configuration risks in a sample application deployed into OpenShift.

 The steps below guide you through:
+1. Importing an OpenShift workload into Snyk for scanning and monitoring,
-1. Reviewing the security and configuration scan results in the Snyk UI,
+2. Reviewing the security and configuration scan results in the Snyk UI,
-2. Finding and applying a more secure base image using Snyk’s upgrade guidance,
+3. Finding and applying a more secure base image using Snyk’s upgrade guidance,
-3. Securing the Goof application's deployment configuration within OpenShift.
+4. Securing the Goof application's deployment configuration within OpenShift.

 > Note: This workshop is intended to be used with the Red Hat Partner Demo System (RHPDS).
 For a non-RHPDS version, check out the [Red Hat Patterns in the Snyk Academy](https://solutions.snyk.io/partner-workshops/red-hat).

 > Note: To complete this workshop you'll need access to the Snyk NFR instance for Red Hat.
 Contact [Dave Meurer](mailto:dmeurer@redhat.com) or [Tomas Gonzalez](mailto:tomas@snyk.io) to request access.

 ## Your demo environment
-Your OpenShift environment includes a Project assigned to you.
-Complete the workshop in the Project assigned to your user.
+The OpenShift demo environment includes a Project assigned to you.
+Complete the workshop in your assigned Project.
 Your Project includes:

-- A deployment of Snyk's vulnerable [Goof](https://github.com/snyk/goof) application.
+- A deployment of Snyk's vulnerable [Goof](https://github.com/snyk/goof) application, and
 - A running [Snyk Controller](https://support.snyk.io/hc/en-us/articles/360006548317-Install-the-Snyk-controller-with-OpenShift-4-and-OperatorHub) deployed by the Snyk Operator.

 Goof is externally exposed using a Route.
 Navigate to Networking > Routes > Goof to interact with it.

- Note: The Snyk Monitor uses Secrets for the Integration ID and registry credentials as shown in the [Snyk Operator Installation Docs](https://support.snyk.io/hc/en-us/articles/360006548317-Install-the-Snyk-controller-with-OpenShift-4-and-OperatorHub).
-In this workshop, RHPDS created these for you.
+ Note: Deploying the Snyk Monitor into a non-RHPDS cluster requires Secrets for the Integration ID and registry credentials as shown in the [Snyk Operator Installation Docs](https://support.snyk.io/hc/en-us/articles/360006548317-Install-the-Snyk-controller-with-OpenShift-4-and-OperatorHub).
+For this workshop, RHPDS creates these for you.

 ## How the Snyk Controller works
 The Snyk Controller integrates with OpenShift to test running workloads and identify security vulnerabilities and configuration risks that might make the workload less secure.
 It communicates with the OpenShift API to determine which workloads are running, scans them, and reports results back to Snyk.
 The following workloads can be scanned:
 - Deployment
 - DeploymentConfig
 - ReplicaSets